 Whether we had a fake tree or a real tree, it didn’t matter.
-It didn’t matter whether we fought and pouted. (which we did) It didn’t even matter that my mom would rearrange the ornaments after we went to bed.
+It didn’t matter whether we fought or pouted. (which we did) It didn’t even matter that my mom would rearrange the ornaments after we went to bed.
 (I understand why now!)

 None of those things mattered because the memory came from coming together as a family.
 The memories came from when we slowed down at Christmas long enough to enjoy each other.

-For instance, I now stream Christmas music from my phone and blue tooth speaker, and I rarely rearrange ornaments unless they are about to drop to smithereens.
+For instance, I now stream Christmas music from my phone and blue tooth speaker, and I don’t rearrange ornaments unless they are about to drop to smithereens.
 (Who has time for that?
 Sorry, mom.)

-- Memories of my kids’ first Christmas
+- My kids’ first Christmas

 Jesus knew this to be true as well.